OHDSI/DbDiagnostics/README.md

                      conceptCheckThresholds = conceptCheckThresholds)
   ```

+4. Email the file `DbProfileResults.zip` in the `outputFolder` directory to the data-quality study coordinator.

-**This function will execute and/or export the following Achilles analyses and DQD checks:**
+**DbProfile will execute and/or export the following Achilles analyses and DQD checks:**

 - Number of persons
 - Number of persons by gender